1,000+ Opportunities

 Since FY 2018, Congress has directed that $60 million of the annual appropriation be used to help states improve their response to the families of infants affected by substance use disorders.
 States are required to use a substantial portion of their annual grant to strengthen procedures for the development, implementation and monitoring of plans of safe care for substance-exposed infants and their caretakers.

-Based on current listing details, eligibility includes: This includes States, the District of Columbia, Puerto Rico, Guam, the U. S. Virgin Islands, American Samoa, and the Northern Mariana Islands.
-Eligible applicant types include: State, U. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: This includes States, the District of Columbia, Puerto Rico, Guam, the U. S. Virgin Islands, American Samoa, and the Northern Mariana Islands.
+Eligible applicant types include: State, U. Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program